 Unfortunately, that wasn’t the end to their troubles.
 The ground, cracking from the impact of the globe’s fall, had continued to crumble.
 This time Luthor and Batman weren’t so lucky and before they knew it, they both had fallen into the abyss after Superman and the globe while the entire floor collapsed.

 Wonder Woman dodged the blasts from one of Darkseid’s war machines.
 She was in China with a few League and Legion members along the Great Wall.

 She managed to dodge another blast and roped her lasso around the machine.
-Using her Amazon strength, she grunted as she slammed it into a cliff face.
+Using her Amazonian strength, she grunted as she slammed it into a cliff face.

 A part of her wished she was fighting Darkseid herself and not wasting her time with the small fry.
 But deep down, she knew Superman was the only one who actually had a chance to defeat the invader.
-Her fight with Mongol about two years ago had taught her sometimes it wasn't wise to face a foe head on.
-Even she had her limits although she probably had more than she cared to admit.
+Her fight with Mongol about two years ago had taught her some humility.
+It wasn’t always wise to face a foe head on.
+Even she had her limits, although she probably had more than she cared to admit.

-What bothered her was the fact Superman wasn't taking on Darkseid alone.
-She didn't care if Luthor went with Superman.
-If that idiot wanted to get himself killed, she wouldn't stop him.
-It was the other one with Superman she was worried about.
+What bothered her the most was that Superman wasn’t taking on Darkseid alone.
+She didn’t care if Luthor went with Superman.
+If that idiot wanted to get himself killed, she wouldn’t stop him.
+It was the other one with Superman that she worried about.
 Why would they let Batman, a man with no powers, try to fight Darkseid?
-Batman was gifted but she had a better chance than him to survive.
-She couldn't help but remember the conversation she and Batman had moments ago on their commlinks before Batman and Superman got ready to engage Darkseid.
+Batman was gifted, but she had a better chance than him to survive.
+She continued to reflect on the conversation she and Batman had had moments ago on their commlinks before Batman and Superman got ready to engage Darkseid.

 “Bruce why are you doing this?
 Even you can’t expect to survive a fight with Darkseid.”